Derrick1236/learngit/README.md

-## learngit
+## learning git project

-This is a learning git project!
+This is a learngit project.